GED, ACT, SAT & GRE Test Guide 2021: FREE Practice Tests & Online Classes

 If you are part of our free membership, then you received one of our extra study guides!!
 We hoped that you found it helpful.
 After reading the email with the Social Studies Guide to Citizenship, please answer the questions below.

-Learn more about Free GED Practice Tests (2019)
+Learn more about Free GED Practice Test

 1.Juan went for an interview, but was unable to be provide his potential employer with proper citizenship documentation.
 He would be considered what type of citizen?